 Computer networking is one of the greatest breakthroughs of our age.
 Well before the Internet took over our daily lives, engineers and scientists worked to connect computers to each other.
 The work they did established our current state of networking.
-If you’re new to network cables, it’s not a bad idea to review the history to understand how we got to where we are now.
+If you’re new to network cables, it’s not a bad idea to review the history of network technology to understand how we got to where we are now.

 The First Computer Network is Born

-The history of modern computer and device networking goes back to 1969, when ARPANET (Advanced Research Projects Agency Network) became the first connected computer network.
+The history of modern computer networking technology goes back to 1969, when ARPANET (Advanced Research Projects Agency Network) became the first connected computer network.
 It implemented the TCP/IP protocol suite, which later became the Internet.
 ARPANET was developed by the Advanced Research Projects Agency (ARPA), a subset of the US Department of Defense.
 Why did the DoD need to develop networked computers?
 The Cold War, of course!
 The goal of ARPANET was to keep lines of communication open if the USA and the USSR decided to exchange nuclear devices.